Robert-van-Engelen/Forth500/manual.md

     : open      ( c-addr u -- ) R/O OPEN-FILE THROW fh ! ;
     : close     fh @ ?DUP IF CLOSE-FILE fh OFF THROW THEN ;

+where `close` has a guard to close only open files (omitting the guard `?DUP IF ...
+THEN` is fine too, it just throws an exception by `CLOSE-FILE`, because of _fileid_=0).

 Now we cane `read` a file incrementally, "sipping" one block at a time until he last sip is empty:

     : read      start BEGIN sip 0= UNTIL done ;